 - Lovely Assistant: Subverted with "Gorgeous George" Davidson, a short, bald male model who brought out props related to the questions.
 He often acted as if he would rather be anywhere else.

 - Negated Moment of Awesome: The first $50,000 win happened on the first episode, but the contestant never got his money because it was later discovered that he had been on Russian Roulette earlier that year.
-(Contestants can't appear on more than one game show within a one-year period, or three in ten.)
+(Under American game show rules, contestants who have been on any game show must wait a full year before being on another.)

 - One-Book Author: "Gorgeous George" Davidson never did anything else.